-The special assessment residential customer base is expected to remain stable with a modest amount of growth forecasted for fiscal year 2022 and beyond.
-The Solid Waste Fund increased residential collection and disposal rates fiscal year 2021 in anticipation of a short term borrowing line of credit for 2021.
-Rates will remain constant with fiscal year 2022, and the modest adjustments are planned for future years to keep the Fund current with contracted increases in operating costs.
+The special assessment residential customer base is expected to remain stable with a modest amount of growth forecasted for fiscal year 2023 and beyond.
+The Solid Waste Fund residential collection and disposal rates will remain constant with fiscal year 2023, and the modest adjustments are planned for future years to keep the Fund current with contracted increases in operating costs.